 NIST 800-53 outlines precise controls and provides supplemental guidance for creating a proper risk assessment.
-NIST 800-171, however, provides but a few sentences describing the risk assessment process.
-So, even if you’re striving to comply with NIST 800-171, you’ll need to refer to NIST 800-53 during the risk assessment phase.
+NIST 800-171, however, provides only a few sentences describing the risk assessment process.
+So even if you’re striving to comply with NIST 800-171, you’ll need to refer to NIST 800-53 during the risk assessment phase.

 The contracting agency may prescribe controls; your organizational risk assessment should support them.
-NIST 800-53 and NIST 800-171 provide guidance on how to design, implement and operate needed controls.
+NIST 800-53 and NIST 800-171 guide how to design, implement, and operate needed controls.

 Both NIST 800-53 and 800-171 require audit programs.
-Governance, risk and compliance software can help with this step.
-ZenGRC, for instance, conducts unlimited self-audits with just a few clicks and stores all your audit documentation in one place.
-Consider it the “Single Source of Truth” repository, for easy access at audit time.
+Governance, risk, and compliance software can help with this step.
+RiskOptics, for instance, conducts unlimited self-audits with just a few clicks and stores all your audit documentation in one place.
+Consider it the “single source of truth” repository for easy access at audit time.

 Doesn’t that sound much easier than juggling spreadsheets?

 An authorization-to-operate (ATO) is necessary before you begin providing IT services or handling confidential data of your government agency customer.
 To secure the ATO, you’ll need to complete a NIST audit.
 Our NIST audit guide leads you step-by-step through the process of preparing for this audit.

 Monitoring your risk factors will help you determine how often you should reassess your cybersecurity risk.